 17.2.
 Data revision - practice

-We have updated the micro data in NACE D, renewable energy as well as the environmental shares due to previous underestimation for the years 2012-2015.
-We have also done updates in NACE A02 because of updates in EFA regarding fuel wood and the number of employees.
-Revisions have been also made in NACE F where the environmental share of the sector is updated.
-A new methodological approach for NACE A01 has resulted in revised data for the whole sector and timeseries.
-Some small revisions has also been made in other NACE categories.
+Note on previous revisions and updates: Micro data regarding NACE D, renewable energy as well as the actual environmental shares (due to previous underestimation for the years 2012-2015) has been revised.
+We have also done revisions in NACE A02 because of updates in EFA regarding fuel wood and the number of employees, as well as and implementation of a new methodological approach for NACE A01, resulting in revised data for the whole sector and timeseries.
+Moreover, revisions have been made in NACE F, where the environmental share of the sector was revised.

 17.2.1.
 Data revision - average size